Mochaccino cupcakes

 Decorations

-2. Combine butter, chocolate, sugar, the water, liquer and coffee in small saucepan, stir over low heat until smooth
+Step 2 - Place butter, chocolate, sugar, the water, liquer and coffee in small saucepan over low heat until melted and combined.
+Cool for 15 minutes.

 Mochaccino cupcakes

-5. Remove cases from cakes.
-Place cakes in coffee cups, top with cream.
-(I found that my cups were quite a bit bigger than the cupcakes so I sliced extra ones up and “padded out” the base and sides with these pieces as I didn’t want a huge amount of cream in the side gaps).
+Step 5 - Carefully take cupcake liners off cupcakes.
+Fit them into the cups.
+I found that my cups were quite a bit bigger than the cupcakes so I sliced extra ones up and "padded out" the base and sides with these pieces as I didn't want a huge amount of cream in the side gaps.
+Add cream around cake and a thick layer on top.

 Mochaccino cupcakes feathering